-4.1 The California Bearing Ratio (CBR) is an index of the bearing resistance of a compacted soil by forcing a circular piston at a constant rate of penetration into the soil and measuring the force during penetration.
-The CBR is expressed as the ratio of the unit force on the piston required to penetrate 0.1 in.
-(3 mm) and 0.2 in.
-(5 mm) of the test material to the unit force required to penetrate a standard material of well-graded crushed stone.
+4.1 The California Bearing Ratio (CBR) test is used in evaluating subgrade, subbase and base materials as an aid to the design of pavements.
+The laboratory test uses a circular piston to penetrate material compacted in a mold at a constant rate of penetration.
+The CBR is expressed as the ratio of the unit load on the piston required to penetrate 0.1 in.
+(2.5 mm) and 0.2 in (5.1 mm) of the test material to the unit load required to penetrate a standard material of well-graded crushed stone.